hmontero1205/pygrader/README.md

   -g, --grade-only      grade without running any tests -t, --test-only       run tests without grading
-  -r, --regrade         do not skip previously graded items -d, --dump-grades     dump grades for this homework -- all if no student
+  -r, --regrade         do not skip previously graded items -d, --dump-grades     dump grades for this homework -- all if no submitter
                         specified
 ```